pavolsenko/frontend-interview-eversports/README.md

 ## Design

 - The component lives in the `lib` folder, since the design system would typically come from a separate library.
-- Styling is handled with **Material UI**, using theme variables to stay consistent with the Figma design.
+- Styling is handled with Material UI `sx` props and Emotion `styled` components, using theme variables to stay consistent with the Figma design.
 - All custom theme settings (primary color, typography, border radius, etc.) are defined in `theme.ts` and injected into components using the `useTheme` hook.

 ### Theme conventions